Table of Contents

 Understanding authentication in ecommerce

-Authentication in ecommerce refers to the process of confirming a customer's identity before granting them access to the shopping website or application, or to certain aspects of the application like ordering and checkout.
+Authentication in ecommerce is the process of confirming a customer's identity before granting them account access on a shopping website or application, or the ability to take certain actions like viewing payment details or making a purchase.

 It’s important for ecommerce and online retail stores to confirm that the person attempting to make a purchase or access sensitive information is indeed who they claim to be.
 Authentication prevents unauthorized access and reduces the risk of fraud while protecting user data.
 It’s the first line of defense in securing online transactions and is also pivotal to helping organizations stay compliant with relevant data protection regulations.